-• Test runner - Testing framework
+• Test runner — Jest-compatible API, no separate install

-• Package manager - npm alternative
+• Package manager — npm-compatible, dramatically faster installs

 # Install Bun